camunda/camunda-bpm-platform/webapps/README.md

  - Firefox
  - Internet Explorer 9+

-## Test

-_needs update_
-They are 3 "testing methods" provide for development.

-### Unit tests

-Is the fastest executed testing suite, perfect for testing objects (who do not rely on something normally provided by a browser).
-You can run the unit tests with `grunt jasmine_node`.

-### Integration tests

-A little slower but allows to test things in browsers.
-You can run the unit tests with `grunt karma`.

-### E2E tests

-Very slow and especially annoying to write tests for, install and maintain (OK, OK, personal point of view), writing E2E tests is still one of the best ways to test the application in its whole.
-You can run the unit tests with `grunt build connect protractor`.

 ## Coding styleguide

 In place of a guide, just follow the formatting of existing code.